lorentz-oh/fbdev/README.md

 # fbdev
-Mandelbrot set for linux framebuffer device
+Mandelbrot set for linux framebuffer device.
 To build, run make.
 Requires openmp and libncurses.